Impurity effects in twisted carbon nanotubes: Electronic types of twisted nanotubes

 \section{Electronic types of twisted nanotubes}

-\lb{DLM} Physically, two basic CNT electronic types can be denoted:
+\lb{WM} Physically, two basic CNT electronic types can be denoted:

-$\ast$ insulating, presenting a finite energy gap around the Fermi level and
+$\ast$ insulating, presenting a finite energy gap around the Fermi level, and

-$\ast$ metallic, with their spectrum including pairs of 1D WM's crossed at zero-energy Fermi level.
-Our next consideration is focused on the latter ones.
+$\ast$ metallic, with their spectrum including pairs of 1D WMs linearly crossed at zero-energy Fermi level.

-It is known that any metallic CNT structure should satisfy the basic condition \cite{Charlier2007}: \be \frac{n - m}{g} = 3l \lb{nml} \ee with a whole $l$ number, and its simplest realizations are readily found in all ANT's and in (3$l$, 0) ZNT's.
-For a much wider range of TNT's, these conditions are analyzed in what follows.
+Our next focus is on how CNT physical properties are related to their $n,m$ indices.
+Thus, it is known that any metallic CNT structure should satisfy the basic condition \cite{Charlier2007}: \be n - m = 0\, ({\rm mod}\,3), \lb{met} \ee that is, $n = m \,+\,3l$ with a whole $l$.
+Its simplest realizations are readily found in all ANTs ($n = m$) and in the (3$l$, 0) ZNTs.
+The condition by Eq. \ref{met} for mutually prime $n$ and $m$ readily eliminates all $m = 0 \,({\rm mod}\,3)$ values and also leads to the single non-trivial value of $d = 3$.